JeddBrierley/nlqg-gamma-core/README.md

+If you're visiting or cloning the repo, feel free to [say hello or leave a thought here](https://github.com/JeddBrierley/nlqg-gamma-core/discussions).

 # NLQG Gamma Core: A Unified Physics and AI Alignment Framework

 Welcome to **NLQG Gamma Core**, a flagship research repository housing two convergent systems: